-Nineteen dead in car explosion in central Cairo: health ministry
+Nineteen dead in explosion due to Cairo car crash: ministry

 The blast happened when a car driving against traffic on Cairo’s Nile corniche road collided with three other cars, the interior ministry said in a separate statement.

-It triggered a blaze that forced the partial evacuation of the nearby National Cancer Institute, the health ministry said.
+It triggered a blaze that forced the partial evacuation of a nearby hospital, National Cancer Institute, the health ministry said.

+Shortly after the explosion, blazing cars could be seen in the roadway as passers-by struggled to help the injured.

+Later in the morning, investigators scoured the scene amid a heavy police presence.
+The hospital building showed apparent damage up to the third floor, a Reuters witness said.

 Egypt’s public prosecutor is investigating the incident, sources told Reuters.